SAP-samples/partner-reference-application/Tutorials/35a-ByD-Integration.md

 3. In SAP Business Application Studio, to import the SAP Business ByDesign OData service into the SAP Cloud Application Programming Model (CAP) project, create a folder with the name `external_resources` in the root folder of the application.

-4. Open the context menu of the *./external_resources* folder and upload the *.edmx* file with the OData service.
+4. Open the context menu of the *external_resources* folder and upload the *.edmx* file with the OData service.

 5. Open a terminal and ensure that you're in the root folder of the application.
 Import the *.edmx* file using the command `cds import ./external_resources/byd_khproject.edmx --as cds`.

     > Note: Don't use the CDS import command parameter `--keep-namespace` because it would result in the CDS service name *cust*, which would lead to service name clashes if you import multiple SAP Business ByDesign custom OData services.

-    After running the command `cds import ...`, the file *app/poetryslammanager/package.json* is updated with a CDS configuration referring to the remote OData services, and a folder with path *./srv/external* has been created.
+    After running the command `cds import ...`, the file *package.json* of the root folder is updated with a CDS configuration referring to the remote OData services, and a folder with path *./srv/external* has been created.
 The folder contains the configuration files for the remote services.

     > Note: Typically, remote services don't require any persistency.
 Make sure the entities in the corresponding CDS files in the folder *./srv/external* are annotated with `@cds.persistence.skip : true`.
 You may encounter errors during the deployment with the db-deployer service if the persistency-skip-annotation is missing.